dmsc/fastbasic/manual.md

     '
     ' Editor Help
     ' -----------
-    '  Ctrl-A : Move to begining of line
+    '  Ctrl-A : Move to beginning of line
     '  Ctrl-E : Move to end of line
     '  Ctrl-U / Ctrl-I : Page up / down
     '  Ctrl-Z : Undo (only current line)